mihaelamunteanu/CodingDojoTask/README.md

 Make initial sources production-grade.
 For achieving this steps were taken for the following aspects:
 * logging
-* testing (unit tests and integration with embedded and regular postgres db)
+* testing (unit tests and integration with embedded db and db test postgres)
 * exception handling
 * code refactoring (e.g. for having a Service layer for business logic, externalize the apiKey not to expose it, exception hierarchy)
 * validation (in this case minimal validation was added)